 Purpose

 The TRM was developed for the purpose of estimating annual electric energy savings and coincident peak demand savings for a selection of energy efficient technologies and measures.
 The TRM provides guidance to the Administrator responsible for awarding Alternative Energy Credits (AECs).
-The revised TRM serves a dual purpose of being used to determine compliance with the AEPS Act, 73 P.S. §§ 1648.1-1648.8, and the energy efficiency and conservation requirements of Act 129 of 2008, 66 Pa.C.S. § 2806.1.
+The revised TRM serves a dual purpose of being used to determine compliance with the AEPS Act, 73 P.S. §§ 1648.1-1648.8, as well as the energy efficiency and conservation requirements of Act 129 of 2008, 66 Pa.C.S. § 2806.1.
 The TRM will continue to be updated as needed to reflect new and updated technologies, measures, and Federal and State standards and codes.

 Resource savings to be measured include electric energy (kWh) and electric capacity (kW) savings.
 The algorithms in this document focus on the determination of the per unit annualized energy savings and peak demand savings for the energy efficiency measures.
+Estimates of annualized kWh savings per year are presented as ΔkWh in TRM algorithms and estimates of annual electric capacity savings are presented as ΔkWpeak (unless otherwise noted).
 The algorithms and methodologies set forth in this document must be used to determine EDC reported gross savings and evaluation measurement and verification (EM&V) verified savings.

 For an Act 129 program, EDCs may, as an alternative to using the energy and demand savings values for standard measures contained in the TRM, use alternative methods to calculate ex ante savings and/or ask their evaluation contractor to use a custom method to verify ex post savings.
-The EDCs, however, must track savings estimated from the TRM protocols and alternative methods and report both sets of values in the quarterly and/or annual EDC reports.
-The EDCs must justify the deviation from the TRM ex ante and ex post protocols in the quarterly and/or annual reports in which they report the deviations.
-EDCs should be aware that use of a custom method as an alternative to the approved TRM protocol increases the risk that the PA PUC may challenge their reported savings.
+The EDCs, however, must track savings estimated from the TRM protocols and alternative methods and report both sets of values in the semi-annual and/or annual EDC reports.
+The EDCs must justify the deviation from the TRM ex ante and ex post protocols in the semi-annual and/or annual reports in which they report the deviations.
+EDCs should be aware that use of a custom method as an alternative to the approved TRM protocol increases the risk that the PA PUC may challenge their claimed savings towards compliance targets.
 The alternative measurement methods are subject to review and approval by the Commission to ensure their accuracy after the reports are filed to the Commission.

 Using the TRM

-This section provides a consistent framework for EDC Implementation Conservation Service Providers (ICSPs) to estimate ex ante (claimed) savings and for EDC evaluation contractors to estimate ex post (verified) savings for Act 129 Energy Efficiency & Conservation (EE&C) programs.
+This section provides a consistent framework for EDC Implementation Conservation Service Providers (ICSPs) to estimate ex ante (reported) savings and for EDC evaluation contractors to estimate ex post (verified) savings for Act 129 Energy Efficiency & Conservation (EE&C) programs.

 Measure Categories

 The TRM categorizes all non-custom measures into two categories: deemed measures and partially deemed measures.
 Methods used to estimate ex ante and/or ex post savings differ for deemed measures and partially deemed measures.